LIM-Climate-Causality/homepage/_portfolio/project1.md

 ---
-title: Teleconnections
+title: Causal teleconnections and internal variability
 subtitle: One focus is better to understand the underlying large-scale physical drivers and causal mechanisms of extreme events and to quantify these so-called teleconnections.
 In particular, we are researching the stratospheric polar vortex, the global impacts of Arctic sea ice retreat, and how tropical and extratropical teleconnections interact to drive extreme weather.
 image: assets/img/portfolio/teleconnections.png
 alt: Teleconnections

 caption:
-  title: Causal teleconnections
+  title: Teleconnections
   subtitle: Projects EXPECT
   thumbnail: assets/img/portfolio/teleconnections.png
 ---